onera/acetone/implemented.md

 The DNN must be:
 * Feedforward (without back-propagation)

+The DNN must have:
+* Only one input
+* Only one output

 # Formats

 The DNN is describeb in one of the following formats: